By Chani Osthoff, Assistant Editor, Rat Race Rebellion

 If you want to take the above a step further and make English your forte, writing and editing abilities are also in demand.
 Social media updates, newsletters, blog posts… those are the primary channels that brands use to communicate with their audience.
 Companies depend on them to convert readers into loyal customers.
 If this sounds like something you’d be interested in, we recommend:

-- The Complete Copywriting Course: Write to Sell in 2019 – Udemy course (4.6 stars and 1,545 ratings).
+- The Complete Copywriting Course: Write to Sell in 2019 – Udemy course (4.6 stars).
 This is a great source of information on writing copy engineered to sell something.

-- Editing Mastery: How to Edit Writing to Perfection – Udemy course (4.4 stars and 1,739 ratings).
+- Editing Mastery: How to Edit Writing to Perfection – Udemy course (4.4 stars).
 This is another course by Shani Raja, editor of the Wall Street Journal, that goes beyond showing you how to fix simple punctuation errors.
 It gives you the ability to transform “almost any piece of nonfiction writing into magnificent, sparkling prose.”

 Graphics are arguably just as essential to a website’s success as content.
 I don’t know about you, but if I go to a website with decent information but a design that makes it difficult to read or navigate, I go elsewhere.
 What prevents a lot of people from delving into graphic design is the common misconception that it takes talent.
 But every artist I’ve ever spoken to attributes their success to practice and persistence.
 In any event, you don’t need to be the next Picasso to craft high-quality images for basic online media, nor do you need to spend hundreds of dollars on a particular program.
 These are our recommendations:

 - Canva Design School – Online course.
 This will show you how to make effective graphics on the popular (and free!) online design tool Canva.